-One of the great things that sets Packback apart from other online discussion platforms is our Curiosity Scoring System, which calculates a grade for your students based on a set criteria that you are able to set up.
+One of the great things that set Packback apart from other online discussion platforms is our Curiosity Scoring System, which calculates a grade for your students based on a set of criteria that you are able to set up.

 Below is a layout of how the students in your community are scored!

 The Curiosity Score measures the quality of your questions and answers on Packback.